rfitak/Mexican_Wolf_SNPs/data-prep.md

 The Cronin dataset is now ready for downstream processing

 ## Download and prepare Alaskan husky genotypes
 The Alaskan husky data is from an association study performed in [Vernau et al. 2013 PLoS One](https://doi.org/10.1371/journal.pone.0057195).
 The genotype data were not made publicly available, but upon contacting the corresponding author was sent the genotype data for 28 Alaskan huskies for 172115 SNPs (karen28.tped & karen28.tfam).
 The last column of the tfam file is the case-control status, and there were 8 cases (#2) and 20 controls (#1).
-Controls were often matched to the cases, including close relatives, so we only retained control individual, then further limited these to the 10 with the lowest genome-wide mean identity by descent (IBD).
+Controls were often matched to the cases, including close relatives, so we only retained control individual, then further limited these to the 10 with the lowest mean identity by descent (IBD) with all other individuals.

 ```bash
 # Starting with karen28.tped and karen28.tfam